What type of projects do you fund?

 We would expect organisations to cover physicists’ travel and subsistence expenses associated with the project which the public engagement grant can allow for.

 If you are working with professional science communicators, you may cover their fee with up to two-thirds of the total grant funding requested.
 For example, if your total grant request is £1,800 then you may allocate up to £1,200 to science communicators.

 When should my project start/end?

-Your project will need to start no later than 2 October 2023 and should end by 22 December 2023.
-We are prepared to consider exceptional projects that are potentially running into early 2024 – this should be discussed with the team upon initial application.
+Your project will need to start in 2024 and should end by March 2025.
+We are prepared to consider exceptional projects that are potentially running into mid 2025 – this should be discussed with the team upon initial application.